Adron/adron.github.io/_working/contents/docs/CODESHIP-part-I-building-a-golang-app/index.md

     I don't have a Dockerfile just yet, but I'll add that shortly.
 I named the image *golang* to match the image used from Docker hub.

 * *codeship-steps.yml* - This file lists out the steps that will be run for the build.
-At this point I want to have three steps run: ``, ``, and ``.
-I added the following configuration to the codeship-steps.yml file.
+At this point I want to have three steps run: `go clean`, `go test .`, and `go build`.
+This in turn cleans the build, runs the tests, and then executes a new clean build.
+To have these steps execute during the build I added the following configuration to the codeship-steps.yml file.

     ```yaml
     - name: sailing